Nakiri bōchō

 Nakiri bōchō are knives for home use, and sometimes have a Kurouchi black-finished blade.
-The cutting edge is sharpened with a double bevelled, (from both sides), called ryōba in Japanese.
+The cutting edge is sharpened with a double bevelled (from both sides) sharpener, called ryōba in Japanese.
 This makes it easier to cut straight slices.
 A nakiri blade is generally between 15 and 20 cm long.

-There are regional differences to the style of the knife tip with a sheep's foot drop tip on knives from Osaka, whereas the dominant style from Tokyo is for a squared tip giving a cleaver-like appearance — as seen in the second image.
+There are regional differences to the style of the knife tip with a sheep's foot drop tip on knives from Osaka, whereas the dominant style from Tokyo is for a squared tip giving a cleaver-like appearance.